spjpgrd/bookplate/README.md

 ## TypeScript

-This project is configured with TypeScript for better type safety and developer experience.
+This project is configured with TypeScript for better type safety and developer experience 👍

 ### TypeScript Commands